 Concrete is an expensive pool surface material.
 It is easily customizable to make your pool more aesthetically pleasing, but less durable than fiberglass and vinyl.

 To maintain your concrete pool’s cleanliness, it will require an acid wash every 3 to 5 years.
-Concrete acid wash typically costs between $290 and $400.
+Concrete pool acid washing costs between $525 and $1,775.

 In some cases, you may need to replaster your concrete pool due to cracks and surface damage.
 This process will need to be performed every 10 to 15 years, with prices starting at $2,500.

 ✓ Most versatile

 ✓ Aesthetically pleasing

 ✗ Takes longer to build than other materials

 ✗ Not as long-lasting

 ✗ Very expensive

 ✗ More chemicals required to reduce pH levels